sk0693/file-hierarchy-db-schema/Readme.md

 `nodes-library` collection stores all documents about the `files` and the `folders`.
 ```

-This collection will hold the both type of nodes either file or folder.
-You may maintain this structure using diffrent collections file and folder structure respectively.
+This collection will hold both types of `nodes` either `file` or `folder`.
+You may maintain this structure using different collections files and folder structure respectively.

 Although the documents of this collection will seprated by a key called `type`.